 Some of the first settlers of this family name were:

-Haaga Settlers in the United States in the 18th Century
+Haaga Settlers in United States in the 18th Century

-Haaga Settlers in the United States in the 19th Century
+Haaga Settlers in United States in the 19th Century

 The Haaga Family Crest was acquired from the Houseofnames.com archives.
 The Haaga Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.